-Each NEO, other than Mr. Kingsley who was hired in July 2021 and is not yet eligible to participate, participates in the Pension Plan.
+Each NEO, other than Mr. Sparks who was hired in April 2022 and is not yet eligible to participate, participates in the Pension Plan.
 The Pension Plan is a noncontributory, tax-qualified defined benefit pension plan.
 Eligible employees are those who have attained age 21 and have completed one year of service in which the employee worked at least 1,000 hours.
 The Pension Plan provides for 100% vesting after three years of qualified service.
 Benefits payable as an annuity at age 65 are reduced 3% per year for early retirement.
 Early retirement eligibility is age 55 with 3 years of service.
-Mr. Watt and Ms. Wiles are eligible for early retirement as of December 31, 2021.
-Mr. Moran terminated employment without being vested during 2021.
-All of the other NEOs are 100% vested as of December 31, 2021 with the exception of Mr. Kingsley.
-The Pension Plan, as amended and restated effective January 1, 2009, has received a favorable determination from the Internal Revenue Service that it is qualified under Section 401(a) of the Internal Revenue Code with such letter being effective October 16, 2015.
+Mr. Watt is eligible for early retirement as of December 31, 2022.
+Mr. Stagliano is 100% vested as of December 31, 2022.
+All of the other NEOs are not vested as of December 31, 2022.
+The Pension Plan, as amended and restated effective January 1, 2009, has received a favorable determination from the Internal Revenue Service that it is qualified under Section 401(a) of the Internal Revenue Code with such letter being effective June 30, 2020.
 The Pension Plan was converted to a defined benefit plan with a cash balance feature, effective January 1, 2000.
 Prior to that date, the Pension Plan was a traditional defined benefit pension plan.
 Each active participant in the Pension Plan as of January 1, 2000 was given a one-time irrevocable election to continue participating in the traditional defined benefit plan design or to begin participating in the new cash balance plan design.
 All employees who became participants after January 1, 2000 automatically participated in the cash balance plan design.
 Each of our eligible NEOs participates in the cash balance plan design.